Favorite Foods That Prevent Heart Disease

 •Perhaps the most often prescribed medicinal plant for the prevention (and healing) of heart disease is Turmeric, a root sold in powder form, which lends its strong yellow color to Indian curry and the phytonutrient curcumin to its healing power.
 Turmeric’s antioxidant qualities make it highly effective as a protector and therapeutic weapon against HIV, cancer and arthritis.

 •Cayenne and other hot chili peppers rich in capsaicin reduce blood cholesterol, lower triglyceride levels and increase the body’s ability to dissolve fibrin, a substance that promotes clot-formation.
-Where cayenne is a popular spice, there are much lower rates of heart attacks, stroke and cases of pulmonary embolism.
+Where cayenne is one of the popular spices good for heart health, there are much lower rates of heart attacks, stroke and cases of pulmonary embolism.

 NUTS & SEEDS